You are here:

 Please note that this image has been modified.
 The black rectangle after “We don’t want no” hides a racial epithet that the poster’s creators used to depict the kind of racism they experienced in New York education debates.
 You can access the original version here.

-Tags: protest, racial segregation, organizing, North & South, photography & imagery,
+Tags: protest, racist segregation, organizing, North and South, photography, imagery, and visual representation

 Source: Queens College Special Collection & Archive